NishantK04/GoHabito/README.md

-#  GoHabito - Habit Tracker App
+#  GoHabito - Habit & Goal Tracker

 **GoHabito** is a clean, minimal, and powerful habit tracking Android app built using **Kotlin**, **XML**, and **Firebase**.
 It helps users build daily routines and track habits with an intuitive interface.
 The app also supports **home screen widgets** for quick access and tracking.